agnescameron/teaching-site/_posts/2020-03-16-mapping-knowledge.md

 layout: post
 title: mapping knowledge
 permalink: /class8/
+description: use and misuse of maps, charts, graphs and tools of representation.
+assignment: using jQuery (and anything else you choose), arrange the data set you collected last week (or one that we looked at) in a few different ways.
+readings: Cab Brokoski
 ---
 <!-- maybe cybernetics lib here?? orit halpern beautiful data kind of thing??? -->